gmays/gmays/README.md

 - **Behavior drift is a death spiral:** Agents copy inconsistency at machine speed across tools, teams, and time.
 A single system of record keeps behavior coherent and governable.
 - **If you can’t replay it, you can’t run it:** Real operations require auditability, rollback, and deterministic recovery.
 Rebuildable history turns AI work into software.

-AlignTrue is how we make AI trustworthy enough to run real workflows, not just write pretty text.
+AlignTrue is how we make AI trustworthy enough to run real workflows and unlock the productivity promise of AI.

 ## Previously